tom-metherell/Mice.jl/README.md

 results = pool(analyses)
 ```

+## Further information

+For more information about multiple imputation by chained equations, and how to solve common problems, see [Flexible Imputation of Missing Data](https://stefvanbuuren.name/fimd/) by Stef van Buuren [[2]](#2).

 ## Benchmarks

-I have (very much not rigorously) benchmarked `Mice.jl` using the [test dataset](https://archive.ics.uci.edu/dataset/878) [[2]](#2).
+I have (very much not rigorously) benchmarked `Mice.jl` using the [test dataset](https://archive.ics.uci.edu/dataset/878) [[3]](#3).
 Each single-threaded Julia benchmark was repeated 3 times (in a new session each time), while the R and multi-threaded Julia comparisons were only executed once (in the latter case, also in a new session each time).

 | Number of imputations | R (`mice`) (s) | `Mice.jl` (single-threaded) (s) | `Mice.jl` (multi-threaded) (s)|
 | --- | --- | --- | --- |